 Tip # 1 Prepare Your Body for Pregnancy

-Did you know that we can decrease the time to a healthy baby by focusing on the preconception period!?
+Did you know we can decrease the time to a healthy baby by focusing on the preconception period!?
 It’s true!
-It takes 3-4 months for an egg to mature before it ovulates for the chance to be fertilized.
-During these 3-4 months, the egg quality (gene expression) is impacted by your diet, lifestyle, and overall health.
-Improving your health before conception not only decreases the time to get pregnant but also affects the life-long health of your future tiny human.
+It takes 3-4 months for an egg to mature before it ovulates for the chance to be fertilized.1 During these 3-4 months, the egg quality (gene expression) is impacted by your diet, lifestyle, and overall health.
+Improving your health before conception decreases the time to get pregnant and affects the life-long health of your future tiny human.

-We can do more than take a prenatal vitamin and get off birth control.
+We can do more than take prenatal vitamins and get off birth control.
 The better health you and your partner are in, the better quality egg and sperm, and the easier it will be for conception.
 Pregnancy is a very energy and nutrient-intensive process.
-If we are going into it depleted, we are at increased risk of pregnancy complications, developmental concerns for the baby, and a challenging postpartum recovery.
+If we go into it depleted, we are at increased risk of pregnancy complications, developmental concerns for the baby, and a challenging postpartum recovery.

 Nutrition for Preconception